alekwiecien/woocommerce2vuestorefront/README.md

     }
   },
 ```
-> notice that version should stay the same.
+> NOTICE: the *version* should stay the same.

 ## Configure Elasticsearch connection

-In `db` section contained in `config.js` file you should adjust some info about ES:
+In the `db` section contained in the `config.js` file, you should adjust some info about Elasticsearch:
 ```
   db: {
     host: 'localhost',